microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 ### Microsoft Fabric Licenses

 At the time of writing, Fabric is in preview and a trial license is available.
 See [Start a Fabric (Preview) trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial).
-Post-trial, a paid Fabric capacity will be required, although a small F2-F4 capacity should be sufficient for this hack.
+Post-trial, a paid Fabric capacity may be required, although a small F2-F4 capacity should be sufficient for this hack.

-Overall, students must have a premium capacity backed workspace, through one of the following methods.
+Overall, students must have a capacity backed workspace, through one of the following methods.
 1. FT - [Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial)
 2. F - [Fabric capacity](https://learn.microsoft.com/fabric/enterprise/buy-subscription#buy-an-azure-sku)
 3. P - [Power BI Premium](https://learn.microsoft.com/power-bi/enterprise/service-admin-premium-purchase)